Akuli/teek/docs/concurrency.rst

-If you have used ``tkinter`` before, the above program probably looks quite wrong to you, because in tkinter, running anything like ``self.url_label.config['text'] = "Pasting..."`` is BAD; threads and tkinter don't work together well, and you must not do *any* tkinter stuff from threads.
+If you have used ``tkinter`` before, the above program probably looks quite wrong to you, because in tkinter, running anything like ``self.url_label.config['text'] = "Pasting..."`` in a thread is **BAD**.
-If you wanted to write the above pastebinning program in tkinter, you would need to do quite a few things yourself:
+Threads and tkinter don't work together well, and you must not do *any* tkinter stuff from threads.
+If you wanted to write the pastebinning program in tkinter, you would need to do quite a few things yourself:

 * Create a :class:`~queue.Queue` that will contain texts of ``self.url_label``.
-  Queues can be used from threads *and* from Tk's event loop, so we can use it to communicate between the pastebinning thread and the event loop.
+  Queues can be used from threads **and** from Tk's event loop, so we can use them to communicate between the pastebinning thread and the event loop.
 * Create a method that gets a text from the queue and sets it to ``self.url_label``.